ddamato/complementary.space/src/pages/index.md

 What you might notice is that the `<button/>` component will be rendered with exceptionally large padding when applied in the body without any density shifts.
 This is by design and allows for different sized components to exist without explicitly activating them.
 Smaller buttons exist in denser areas of the page.
 Looking for a smaller button is asking for the surrounding density to change.

 Getting typography to behave within the system is tricky as typography tends to be for the web.
-The root cause for failure is the lack of relationship between the spacing grid unit and the font line height while balancing readability.[^typography] Generally speaking, you'll also want the font-size to decrease with each density shift.
+The root cause for failure is the lack of relationship between the spacing grid unit and the font line height while balancing readability.[^typography] Generally speaking, you'll also want the font size to decrease with each density shift.
 The following is using a [Major Third typescale](https://type-scale.com/) as an example.

 ```css
 :root {